Block Paving Driveway Cost

 If you don’t need to cut many paving blocks, a cheap and easy way to split blocks with a hammer and chisel.
 If you need to cut a lot of blocks, hiring an angle grinder, circle saw, or a masonry wet saw would be best.

 The cost of block paving depends on what brick types you choose.
-The cheap clock paving option is concrete, which costs £20-£60 per m².
-Clay is more expensive, costing between £70-£100 per m².
-The most expensive option is natural stone, where you can expect to pay £50-£105 per m².
+The cheap clock paving option is concrete, which costs £20 to £60 per m².
+Clay is more expensive, costing between £70 and £100 per m².
+The most expensive option is natural stone, where you can expect to pay £50 to £105 per m².

 The main reason why block paving has sunk is that it wasn’t laid correctly is the first place.
 It could be because not enough soft earth was extracted (or dug out), hardcore (sub-base) wasn’t used or not applied properly, a membrane wasn’t used between the hardcore and the ground/soil.

 A cheap driveway choice is gravel.
-You can expect to pay between £0-£50 per m² to install.
+You can expect to pay between £0 and £50 per m² to install.
 It’s also the quickest and easiest to fit.

 Concrete block paving will fade over time.
 Getting it sealed regularly can slow the process, especially if it’s a sealant that protects from UV rays.
 Clay and natural stone won’t fade.